 - 1. Expand the FullfillmentESB project and double-click composite.xml. - 2.
-Oracle JDeveloper displays the FulfillmentESB composite in the SOA Composite Editor (Figure A-4).

-For more information, see "Introduction to the SOA Composite Editor" in the Oracle Fusion Middleware Developer's Guide for Oracle SOA Suite.

-3. Double-click the icon that represents the Fulfillment.FulfillmentBatch reference in the right swimlane.
+Oracle JDeveloper displays the FulfillmentESB composite in the SOA Composite Editor (Figure A-4). - For more information, see "What Happens When You Create a SOA Application and Project" in the Oracle Fusion Middleware Developer's Guide for Oracle SOA Suite. - Double-click the icon that represents the Fulfillment.FulfillmentBatch reference in the right swimlane.